omkaranustoop/Image-Classification-using-CNN-Architectures/README.md

 # Image-Classification-using-CNNs
-A repository of Fundamental Image Classification Projects using Convolutional Neural Networks
+A repository of Fundamental Image Classification Projects using Convolutional Neural Networks.

 ### Repository Structure